katie-r3/store/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Rails store application.

+Created with the use of:

+* Rails 5.1.4

-* Ruby version
+* Ruby 2.4

-* System dependencies
+* Redis

-* Configuration
+* Stripe(for receiving payment)

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* MySql

+Some future fixes:

+* User can only add one of each item at a time to their cart

+* Cart doesn't currently empty once user "pays"

 * ...

+* Possibly add the ability for users to leave comments about the items, or ratings